bdastur/notes/aws/aws_networking_readme.md

 * In case of IPv6, an egress-only internet gateway is needed.
-* The egress only gateway has all the characteristics of an internet gateway, with the difference being that it blocks all incoming traffic to IPv6 addres space.
+* The egress only gateway has all the characteristics of an internet gateway, with the difference being that it blocks all incoming traffic to IPv6 address space.
-* You can manage your own EC2 instance as a NAT instance - allows any custom trafffic shaping and security checks, with packket inspection and firewalling software.
+* You can manage your own EC2 instance as a NAT instance - allows any custom traffic shaping and security checks, with packket inspection and firewalling software.

 * If you have resources in multiple AZs and they share one NAT gateway, in the event